SymfonyCasts/solid/sfcasts/isp-takeaways.md

 realize that you might have SRP violations and three, five, it keeps your dependencies lighter.
 We didn't see that in this specific example, but we did see it earlier.
 When we talked about SRP, in that case, let me actually close all of my classes.
-We split a user manager class into two pieces, user manager and confirmation email sender.
+We split a `UserManager` class into two pieces, `UserManager` and `ConfirmationEmailSender`.
 The send method simply sends the confirmation email.

 If

-We had not done that in all of this code live in user manager.
+We had not done that in all of this code live in `UserManager`.
 Then in order to resend the confirmation email, we would have needed to instantiate a class, which depends on, for example, the password encoder service.
 Why is that a problem?
-Well, it's minor, but this would force Symfony to in-stage you the password encoder so that it could end stage of the user manager so that we could send a confirmation email.
+Well, it's minor, but this would force Symfony to in-stage you the password encoder so that it could end stage of the `UserManager` so that we could send a confirmation email.

 Yeah.